arangodb/spring-data-demo/README.md

 Lets create our first bean which will represent a collection in our database.
 With the `@Document` annotation we define the collection as a document collection.
 In our case we also define the alternative name *characters* for the collection.
 By default the collection name is determined by the class name. `@Document` also provides additional options for the collection which will be used at creation time of the collection.

-Because many operations on documents requires a document handle it's recommended to add a field of type `String` annotated wit `@Id` to every entity.
+Because many operations on documents require a document handle, it's recommended to add a field of type `String` annotated wit `@Id` to every entity.
 The name doesn't matter.
-It's further recommended not to set or change the id by hand.
+It's further recommended to ** not set or change ** the id by hand.

 ``` java
 package com.arangodb.spring.demo.entity;